skronheim/Project-4/README.md

         * For the popularity prediction, popularity was binned into 2, 3, or 4 segments and encoded using the to_categorical method for the 3 and 4 bin models

         **@Carly - Add any manipulations you made on the genre data here!
 This should include encoding each genre with a number**
+    * Subsets of the data that were used
+        * For the K-Means model: popularity, danceability, energy, loudness and temp were selected as features as features for the model
     * Subsets of the data were removed
         * For the popularity prediction the Artist, Album, and Track Name data was removed

         **@Group - Add any data you removed or kept here (whichever list is shorter); the order should be Brenda, then Sarah, then Carly to keep consistent with the proposed ppt order (K-Means -> popularity -> genre)**

     * Further data was encoded
         * For the popularity model, genre was binary encoded